ZacharyZhang-NY/gira-style/README.md

 # aura_style_agent
-An agent to help your customer pick the best fit style
+An agent to help your customer pick the best outfit.